ovgu-ailab/aicp/pages/art-installation.md

 The exhibition can be viewed on a screen and controlled by walking around in the virtual museum.
 In addition, an App is available.
 This App can be used in combination with Cardboard VR goggles to view the exhibition in 3D VR.
 Sadly, the App is not compatible with "dedicated" VR headsets like the Meta Quest.

 Our exhibition features the artworks in the styles of various Dutch artists, Abs pictures of us as well as paintings of us.
-In addition, two "guess the AI generated pictures" exhibitions feature show and generated artworks from Celina and Johannes:
+In addition, two "guess the AI generated pictures" exhibitions feature show and generated artworks from Celina and Johannes.
+It can be found on https://www.artsteps.com/view/64d4da0cbe0a5fbc97a1686d?currentUser.

 ![Artsteps Galery](./pixelpeople/art/artsteps.png)